 In this article I discuss the path that I recommend most for my patients

 One stage vs two stage lift and implants

-And here’s why.
+Why?
 When we look at what happens during a breast lift and implant procedure, the operations are trying to achieve almost opposite objectives.
 A lift is done to reduce the breast skin and tissue to lift the nipple higher on the chest wall.
 While implants are placed to stretch out the breast skin and add extra volume.

 Sometimes when combining these two procedures, it results in the scars being too stretched where the incisions were made around the nipples and up the middle of the breast.
 This is due to the internal force and weight from the implants.
-That pressure on the suture lines can also cause healing difficulties.
-And in some cases wound break-downs and infection.
+That pressure on the suture lines can also cause healing difficulties and in some cases, wound breakdowns and infection.

 When will you recommend a one stage vs two stage?

 Rarely.
 In my practice, I often see women with significant laxity and skin damage (such as excessive stretch marks) who seek a larger implant.
 In order to achieve the best possible long-term result, I will almost always recommend a two-stage approach to a breast lift and implants.

 - Two stage breast lift with implants: the total fee is from $30,000

 This cost includes the surgeon’s fee, anaesthetist’s fee, hospital stay, leading brand implants, garments, follow-up care and LED therapy for scar minimisation.
 More information is here.

 Can I claim a Medicare rebate?